DinMo

 Conclusion

-Server-side tracking emerges as a robust solution for collecting and managing web and mobile data, operating from a server rather than from the user’s browser or device.
+Server-side tracking emerges as a robust solution for collecting and managing web and mobile data, operating from a server rather than the user’s browser or device.
 This method offers notable advantages over client-side tracking, providing greater reliability, better performance, enhanced security, and a more privacy-respectful approach.

 Server-side tracking is recommended for adopting a data-driven approach and improving advertising effectiveness.
 It enables the transmission of richer and more reliable data to third-party platforms.
 Additionally, using conversion APIs makes it easier to integrate offline data, providing a more complete view of the customer journey and a more accurate calculation of return on investment.